Ductless Systems? What Is It?

 The floor-mounted indoor units have champion efficiency, technology, and style to offer you and your family an incredible ductless air solution.
 Floor-mounted units are stylish, yet brilliantly engineered.
 These indoor units can completely heat and cool any room in your home while adding a modern touch to it.Shop Floor Mounted

 The ceiling recessed ductless indoor units can be installed in either drop-ceilings or hard ceilings with only a small access panel needed for service.
 Although ceiling recessed indoor units can be ductless solutions for residential homes, they are most commonly used in commercial settings such as in schools, churches, business centers, and medical offices.Shop Ceiling Mounted

 Mini Ducted Mounted

 Although the vents of horizontal ducted units look like that of a traditional ducted unit, the units themselves operate on innovative ductless technology.
 Get the same hidden ducted look with even better ductless operation.Shop Horizontal Ducted Mounted

-Mitsubishi ductless outdoor units are designed to blend in with your home and yard.
-Because outdoor systems are only one foot in width, we recommend installing them on exterior walls instead of on the ground.
-This way the unit can avoid the ground's constant shifts, and can be placed out of the reach of your children.Learn More
+Mini split ductless outdoor units are designed to blend in with your home and yard.
+Because outdoor systems are typically one foot in depth, we recommend installing them on exterior walls instead of on the ground when applicable.
+This way the unit can avoid the ground's constant shifts and can be placed out of the reach of your children and/or animals.Learn More